Sudhandar/Housing-Energy-Prediction/README.md

 ## Implementation details

-The repository contains a jupyter notebook [EfficientNet with attention mechanism](https://github.com/Sudhandar/Housing-Energy-Prediction/blob/main/Analysis/Energy_Consumption.ipynb) which provides the walkthrough of the entire process.
+The repository contains a jupyter notebook [Energy Prediction](https://github.com/Sudhandar/Housing-Energy-Prediction/blob/main/Analysis/Energy_Consumption.ipynb) which provides the walkthrough of the entire process.

 To replicate the entire process and reproduce the results please implement the following steps,